 Once you have your keyphrases, you don’t just want to throw them around willy nilly or overuse them.
 Make sure they flow with the rest of your content.
 With new updates, search engines can now understand synonyms, plurals, and other basic linguistics so you don’t have to always use your keyphrase word for word.

-Plus, location is key.
-Make sure your keyphrases (or some variation of them) are placed in your:
+Plus, location is critical.
+For instance, if you’re a wellness clinic in West Bloomfield, you’ll want to ensure you include that location in your keyphrase.
+Also, make sure your keyphrases (or some variation of them) are placed in your:

 - H1 tags

 - Page Title

 - URL (keep it short, though)

 - Logically and naturally throughout your body content.